 You can also turn responses into Google Calendar appointments.
 Check out our tutorial to learn how to set this up.

 Create Google Calendar events from new Google Forms submissions

-This is just the beginning: you can design your own Zaps that send Google Forms information over to a wide range of project management apps and to do list apps.
-Head to our Google forms integrations page to learn more.
+This is just the beginning: you can create your own Zaps that send Google Forms information to the apps you use most.
+Discover popular ways to automate Google Forms, or head to our App Directory to explore more ideas.